raml-org/webapi-parser/docs/resolving.md

 This document describes `webapi-parser` process called "resolution".
 This process is performed by syntax-specific `.resolve()` methods of all supported API syntaxes (RAML, OAS, AMF Graph).
 Resolving produces a "flat" document/model with all the references replaced by redundant copies of an actual data.

 ## Input and Output
-Input to `.resolve()` is an [WebApi Model](https://raml-org.github.io/webapi-parser/js/classes/webapibaseunit.html) either not resolved or already resolved (nothing happens in this case).
+Input to `.resolve()` is a [WebApi Model](https://raml-org.github.io/webapi-parser/js/classes/webapibaseunit.html) either not resolved or already resolved (nothing happens in this case).

 Output is a resolved(/flat/explicit) WebApi Model with all the references replaced by definitions.